Kitware/dive/docs/Web-Version.md

 ### Concepts

-By default, data updloaded to your personal user space follows these conventions.
+By default, data uploaded to your personal user space follows these conventions.

 * Data in the `Public` folder is readable by all registered users, but writable only by you by default.
 * Data in the `Private` folder is only visible to you by default.